Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Higher-spin theory from Gross-Neveu interactions

-An interesting feature of eq.~(\ref{spin1low}) is that it consistently describes two limiting regimes separated by a phase transition that occurs at $\Delta_1 = m^2/g^4$, where $z^2$ undergoes a sign change: (a) for $\Delta_1 \gg m^2/g^4$, spin-1 pairing is much larger than that of spin-0, $z \to + \infty$ and the spin-1 field is stable, which correctly describes the low-energy (IR) classical limit for the spin-1 field; (b) for $\Delta_1 \ll m^2/g^4$, $z^2$ is negative which leads to an attractive interaction (after re-expressing the theory in canonical form), hence an unstable spin-1 condensate.
-It is important to note that in regime (a), the theory is best described by the spin-1 field whereas for (b) the natural description is in terms of dynamics of the spin-0 field.
-Moreover, from eq.~(\ref{spin1low}) we see that the critical point $z^2 =0$ corresponds to the high-energy (UV) conformal limit for the spin-1 field.
-One could also express $z$ in terms of the spin-0 mean-field pairing $\Delta_0 \equiv \langle \bar{\psi} \psi \rangle$, $z = m^{-1} \left(\Delta_1/\Delta_0^2 - 1 \right)^{1/2}$, which gives a more intuitive result in terms of the two condensates.
+Equation~(\ref{spin1low}) describes two limiting regimes separated by a phase transition at $\Delta_1 = m^2/g^4$, where $z^2$ changes sign.
+In regime~(a), $\Delta_1 \gg m^2/g^4$: spin-1 pairing dominates, $z \to +\infty$, and the spin-1 field is stable.
+This is the low-energy (IR) classical limit.
+In regime~(b), $\Delta_1 \ll m^2/g^4$: $z^2$ is negative, leading to an attractive interaction (after recasting in canonical form) and an unstable spin-1 condensate, so the natural description shifts to the spin-0 field.
+The critical point $z^2=0$ corresponds to the UV conformal limit.
+One may also express $z$ directly in terms of the two condensates as $z = m^{-1}(\Delta_1/\Delta_0^2 - 1)^{1/2}$, which makes the competition between $\Delta_1$ and $\Delta_0$ manifest.

 If one further considers a more general scenario by allowing for fluctuations in the background, $\Delta_1/\Delta_0^2 \to f(x) \Rightarrow z(x)$, where $x = ( x_0, x_1 ) = ( t, x)$, then one must use instead the \emph{material derivative} for fields: $\partial_\mu \to \partial_\mu + ( \partial_\mu z ) \, \partial_z$.
-This substitution is the field-theoretic analogue of the comoving derivative used in relativistic hydrodynamics with a slowly varying background~\cite{SonWingate2006}, and is the same structure that appears in holographic RG flow when a dilaton background varies with position~\cite{PolchinskiStrassler2002}; in differential geometry it is the horizontal lift (Ehresmann connection) on the jet bundle of fields over the background parameter space.
-The physical content is that a field $\Phi_1(x,z)$ living on a background $z(x)$ that itself varies with $x$ must be differentiated along the composite trajectory $x\mapsto (x,z(x))$, picking up the additional term $(\partial_\mu z)\partial_z$.
-The exact renormalisation group likewise generates this structure when the Wilsonian cutoff scale is identified with a coordinate~\cite{Wetterich1993}, suggesting a deep connection between the emergent radial direction and the RG flow that we return to in Section~\ref{sec:regimes}.
+This substitution is the field-theoretic analogue of the comoving derivative used in relativistic hydrodynamics with a slowly varying background~\cite{SonWingate2006}, and the same structure appears in holographic RG flow when a dilaton background varies with position~\cite{PolchinskiStrassler2002}, for instance.
+A field $\Phi_1(x,z)$ living on a background $z(x)$ must be differentiated along the composite trajectory $x\mapsto(x,z(x))$, picking up the additional term $(\partial_\mu z)\partial_z$.
+The exact renormalisation group generates the same structure when the Wilsonian cutoff scale is identified with a coordinate~\cite{Wetterich1993}, a connection between the emergent radial direction and the RG flow to which we return in Section~\ref{sec:regimes}.
 Retaining only leading order terms, the kinetic term generalizes to

 which can be written in compact form by defining the generalized flat-space metric $g_{\mu \nu} \to \eta_{\mu \nu} \mathrm{diag}(\partial_\mu z) $,